Sex, Gender, and Longevity

 The strategies that males utilize for reproduction generally involve high rates of somatic damage, which is particularly the case in polygynous species.
 One example of this is when males engage in combat with each other to ‘win’ the female, often resulting in cumulative damage – this idea is especially true in insects because they are unable to repair damage to their exoskeleton.
 On the other hand, females do not engage in combat.
 So the result of this somatic damage building up in males might be to shorten their lifespans compared to females.
 This could also drive the evolution of more rapid ageing.
 It should be noted, however, that even though males contribute less to each offspring the net cost of reproduction must be equal for males and females – as in most species each individual has a mother and a father.
 A factor that often coincides with combat is male-specific hormone secretion.
 Hormones induce expressions of sexual traits that enhance somatic damage and increase mortality risks, probably weakening selection on longer lifespans and somatic maintenance.
 Generally testosterone is present in higher concentrations in males than in females, and influences sexual traits such as territoriality and courtship, both of which are high-risk factors in terms of potential somatic damage.
 It has also been found that, in addition to these traits that are damaging to longevity, testosterone has negative physiological effects on the body (Alonso-Alvarez, et al., 2007).
 Reduced immunocompetence, increased susceptibility to oxidative stress, and increased metabolic rate are all known costs associated with testosterone secretion.
 Males therefore appear to favor enhanced sexual performance over longevity, whereas it is beneficial for females to invest more in immunity and longevity.
-If it happens that male produces low testosterone counts, he may need to consult a doctor for the right ed treatment.
+If it happens that male produces low testosterone counts, he may need to consult a doctor for the right ed treatment or testosterone therapy.

 It is not always the case that males trade longevity for enhanced sexual traits, as is seen from some empirical studies, and mortality rates are not always male-biased.
 There are cases where males can be selected for longer lifespan; it has been observed that in species where the male invests more in the offspring, and the female competes more for mating, the male is selected for a female-type strategy for ageing and somatic maintenance.
 This selection for longer lifespan is therefore dependent on a role-reversal of the sexes, and is not the status quo in nature.
 One example of this case would be the African Penguin.
 The male has an average lifespan in the wild of 17 years, whereas the female has an average lifespan of 15 years (Sea Research Foundation, 2008) – although this will have factors attached to it that may distort the figures in some way, such as predation.
 It is also true that sexual competition encourages strong male condition and selects for genes with positive effects on longevity.
 In certain cases where the mating success of males increases with age, possibly as a result of increased size or social status, selection for enhanced somatic maintenance will occur and males will live longer.
 It is a general principle, however, that (at least from comparing vertebrates) the mortality rate in males varies with sexual size dimorphism – the greater the differences, the wider the divide in lifespans – and usually it is the male that suffers a reduction in lifespan.
 The disposable soma model predicts exactly this outcome.
 The allocation of resources to sexual traits prevents as much investment in somatic maintenance, therefore shortening lifespan.
 It has also been shown that increased sexual activity in a species that only contributes gametes to the progeny (e.g. the male fruit fly) leads to a reduced lifespan (Partridge & Farquhar, 1981), yet it appears that after further investigation the effect seems to be short-lived, and the males live just as long as the others, leading questions to be asked about the way the evolution of ageing is tested (Partridge & Andrews, 1985).
 Such studies do not distinguish, however, between the increased allocation of resources to sexual functions and the increased amount of somatic damage that occurs as a result of extra intra-sexual conflict.
 These mechanisms of changing lifespan are being understood more clearly now, yet the link, if any, between lifespan and ageing rate remains unknown.
 In some taxa, there is sexual dimorphism in the rate of ageing, yet the initial mortality rates also vary, and the reasons behind it are not fully understood.
 In humans, it appears that the onset of ageing in females is earlier than in males, even though the mortality rates are biased in the opposite direction.
 It is incredibly difficult to carry out controlled experiments with humans, however, because of the plasticity of ageing and how it changes in response to environmental influences such as diet, temperature, population density, and even stimuli such as food odours (Libert, et al., 2007).
 What is relatively clear, however, is the strong link between intensity of sexual selection and mortality and selection on lifespan (Bonduriansky, et al., 2008).